A Brief History of Sterilization Abuse in the U.S. and its Connection to ICE Mass Hysterectomies in Georgia

 Hysterectomy is the second-most frequently performed surgical procedure among U.S. women of reproductive age.
 On average, about 600,000 hysterectomies are performed in the U.S. every year.
 One-third of all U.S. women will have a hysterectomy by age 60.
 According to the Centers for Disease Control and Prevention (CDC), 3.2 percent of all women of reproductive age (15-44), and 10.6 percent of women aged 40-44 have had a hysterectomy.
 There are several reasons women choose to have a hysterectomy, as shown in the table below.

-A hysterectomy is deemed to be “major surgery” by the Mayo Clinic and should be taken extremely seriously, due to the risk of complications.
-In addition, it has significant outcomes that women should consider before having the procedure, including starting menopause early, and an inability to become pregnant.
-Like any medical procedure, hysterectomy should only be performed with the patient’s full and informed consent.
+A hysterectomy is deemed to be a “major surgery” by the Mayo Clinic and should be taken extremely seriously due to the risk of complications.
+In addition, it has significant outcomes that women should consider before having the procedure, including starting menopause early and an inability to become pregnant.
+Like any medical procedure, a hysterectomy should only be performed with the patient’s informed consent

 Sterilization Abuse in the U.S.

-Throughout history, women in the U.S. have been subjected to coordinated efforts to control their fertility, including through abusive and non-consensual sterilization.
-The concept of “full consent” and patients having a “full understanding” when they consent to a procedure is critical.
-According to the whistle-blower’s complaint, coercive hysterectomies are being performed at the Ocilla ICE detention center.
+Throughout history, women in the U.S. have been subjected to efforts to control their fertility, including through abusive and non-consensual sterilization.
+The concept of “informed consent” when they consent to a procedure is critical.
+According to the whistle-blower’s complaint in 2020, coercive hysterectomies are being performed at the Ocilla ICE detention center.

-There is a long and extensive history of reproductive abuse of Black, Indigenous, and people of color (BIPOC) prior to the 20th century.
-As just one example, in the 19th century, the “Father of Modern Gynecology,” James Morion Sims, developed many reproductive health practices based on experiments he conducted on enslaved Black women, without anesthesia.
-Sims’ decision to not use anesthesia was based on his false and racist belief that Black people didn’t experience pain as white people did—a belief that still affects the treatment quality and pain management received by Black people in hospitals and clinics today.
-Today, people are starting to give credit for these medical advancements to the Black women who endured excruciating pain during Sims’ experimentations.
-To this day, however, we only know the names of three of these women from Sims’ records: Lucy, Anarcha, and Betsey.
+There is a long and extensive history of reproductive abuse of Black, Indigenous, and people of color (BIPOC) before the 20th century.
+As just one example, in the 19th century, the “Father of Modern Gynecology,” James Morion Sims, developed many reproductive health practices based on surgeries he conducted on enslaved Black women without anesthesia.
+Today, people are starting to give credit for these medical advancements to the Black women who endured excruciating pain during Sims’ surgeries.
+To this day, however, we only know the names of three women from Sims’ records: Lucy, Anarcha, and Betsey.

-State-sanctioned sterilizations reached their peak in the 1930s and 1940s but continued throughout the 20th century.
+State-sanctioned sterilizations peaked in the 1930s and 1940s but continued throughout the 20th century.
 In the 1960s and 1970s, federal programs started funding non-consensual sterilizations, which ultimately affected more than 100,000 BIPOC women.
 For example:

 Call for volunteers to speak out against sterilization abuse, printed in the NWHN’s Network News newsletter, April/May 1979